Chicago-Digital/CD-business-catalyst-sublime-plugin/README.md

 ### Usage

-**all files**: Start typing bcl- in any file along with the element name (see below) and then press 'Tab' to autocomplete the entry
+**all files**: Start typing bcl- in any file along with the element name (see below) and then press 'Tab' to autocomplete the entry.
+Once you have the snippet on the page, you can [tab] through the liquid logic to provide your inputs.

 **html files**: Start typing `<bcl` in any html file and the autocomplete window opens.
 It matches fuzzily.
 So you can type `<bcl-i` to find the `bcl-ifelse` snippet.